Captain Universe: Fictional character biography

+The Enigma Force, or the God of Light, was created by the Celestials as a reaction to Knull.
 The Uni-Power is an extra-dimensional force that possesses an individual (or on one occasion, twins) in a time of crisis, transforming that person into Captain Universe.
 As Captain Universe, the transformed person typically retains his or her original personality and appearance, though with Captain Universe's costume and heroic traits superimposed over the original.
 The Uni-Power itself emanates from the Enigma Force, the exact nature of which, naturally, remains an enigma.
 It is believed, however, to be connected to the Microverse, home of the Micronauts.
 Although the Uni-Power typically empowers normal, non-super-powered humans, it has in the past empowered Doctor Strange, Spider-Man, Commander Arcturus Rann of the Micronauts, a toddler, and a dog, among others.
-Its counterparts in various alternate timelines have also possessed Mar-Vell, Mr. Fantastic, a member of the alien Badoon race, a Doombot and Quasar.
+Its counterparts in various alternate timelines have also possessed Mar-Vell, Mr. Fantastic, a member of the alien Badoon race, a Doombot, and Quasar.
 Because of its never-ending supply of energy it has been the target of many individuals, terrorist groups and peacekeeping agencies such as AIM, the Psycho-Man, Doctor Doom and even S.H.I.E.L.D.

 The first human Captain Universe was an astronaut named Captain Ray Coffin.
 He battled Baron Karza and sealed the Prometheus Pit between the Microverse and Earth.
 Years later, the Uni-Power would possess his son Steve Coffin to battle Mister E and his shadow slaves.
 It next possessed identical twins Ann Stafford and Clare Dodgson to capture Nemesis, and then possessed small-time cat burglar Monty Walsh to stop mafia don Guido Carboni.
 It then possessed Doctor Strange and Commander Arcturus Rann to reinforce the space-wall between the Microverse and the Macroverse.
 It then possessed Bruce Banner for the first time, to defuse a nuclear missile, and wound up battling Banner's own alter ego the Hulk.
 Captain Universe was then next among the heroes summoned by the Grandmaster for the Contest of Champions.
 The Captain Universe power next possessed Delayne Masters to defeat schoolyard bullies.
 It then possessed Evan Swann to stop the Quantum Mechanic from destroying the Earth.

-When the Captain Universe power next appeared, it possessed Spider-Man to stop the Tri-Sentinel (although the power was initially weaker than usual, causing Spider-Man to assume that his own powers had merely increased).
-The latently cosmic-powered Spider-Man battled the Trapster, Titania, Magneto, Brothers Grimm, Goliath, Hulk, TESS-One, Dragon Man, and the Tri-Sentinel itself.
+When the Captain Universe power next appeared, it possessed Spider-Man following an accident that imbued Spider-Man with the Uni-Power.
 It next possessed a toddler called Eddie Price to battle Gart and Rath.